fdmsantos/moving-average/Readme.md

 ## Add new Aggregation Type

-Is possible add news aggregation types
+Is possible to add news aggregation types.
-If you want add new aggregation type like min, max, sum ... you need do the follow.
+If you want to add new aggregation type like min, max, sum ... you need do the following.
-**Example**: Lets add min aggregation type
+**Example**: Let's add min aggregation type

 1. Create a file (MovingMin.py) in src/aggregations
-2. In this file you need create a Class which extends AggregationsAbstract Class
+2. In this file, you need to create a Class which extends AggregationsAbstract Class
-3. When extends AggregationsAbstract class, you need implement the method calculate.
-This method receive the events and window size and return the result
+3. When extends AggregationsAbstract class, you need to implement the method calculate.
+This method receives the events and window size and returns the result
 4. Create TYPE Constant with the type name.
 For this case is MIN.
 5. Use [MovingAverage](src/aggregations/MovingAverage.py) as example
 6. In calculate method from [Aggregations Factory class](src/aggregations/Factory.py), you need add the new aggregation type.
 Don't forget import